 When budgeting for your private loan, it is important to also take into consideration other fees such as:

 - Land Transfer Taxes

 - Private Mortgage Insurance

 Private First and Second Mortgages – A first mortgage puts a first lien position on the property that is secured by the mortgage.
 Private mortgages are ideal for people who want to borrow money for immediate expenses and not be saddled with a long-term loan.
 Most private mortgages range from 1 to 3 years.
-A second mortgage is conjunction with a first mortgage and puts a second lien on the property.
+A second mortgage is offered in conjunction with a first mortgage and puts a second secured debt on the property.
 A second mortgage can be a great tool for consolidating debt, funding home renovations, or act as a bridge loan.

 Home Equity Loans – A home equity loan is a kind of loan secured by a piece of real estate.
 These loans are usually given as registered mortgages on a property and approval is based on the equity in the property.
 Equity is the value of a home minus the debts on it.
 Home equity loans are different from bank loans, which are approved based on credit score.
 Our team of experts have years of experience providing home equity loans in Toronto.

 Debt Consolidation Loans – Debt consolidation is the process of refinancing a person’s debt by using one large loan to pay off many small loans.
 Typically, is done to get a lower overall interest rate, to reduce other miscellaneous fees associated with the individual debts, and for the convenience of making a single payment instead of many payments.

 A private mortgage loan can help you achieve your financial goals quickly and without a lot of hassle.